chenalan02/CameraCalculator/README.md

 ![Confusion Matrix](https://github.com/chenalan02/CameraCalculator/blob/main/Readme%20Images/confusion%20matrix.png)

-The confusion matrix shows common incorrect identifications between numbers such as 2 and 3, 6 and 8, division and subtraction etc. During the implementation of the camera calculator these misidentifications occasionally occured.
+The confusion matrix shows common incorrect identifications between numbers such as 2 and 3, 6 and 8, division and subtraction etc. During the implementation of the camera calculator, these misidentifications occasionally occured.
+This largely improved when the symbol classification was improved by only cropping the bounding box of each symbol, then appending white pixels to square the image.
+The previous version directly cropped a squared image, which resulting in noise from other symbols on the page.

 ## Camera Calculator Documentation
 The Camera Calculator was implemented using objects to represent each symbol and a calculator class to handle the operation of the calculator as a whole.